 Environments for Aging's annual Remodel/Renovation Competition, with support from SAGE, sheds light on many little-seen projects that have noteworthy aspects for inspiring renovation projects, big or small.
-SAGE provides jury members for the evaluation of entries based on the SAGE design principles.
+SAGE assembles jury members for the evaluation of entries based in part on the SAGE design principles.

-SAGE members volunteer their time to review the competition submissions and vote remotely.
+SAGE members and non-members alike volunteer their time to review the competition submissions and vote remotely.
 Think you might want to serve on a future SAGE jury (we highly recommend it, by the way)?
-See what some of this year's jurors have to say about the experience.
+See what previous jurors had to say about the experience.
 Then email us at email@example.com to be considered for an upcoming jury.

 "I felt privileged to review other Senior living designers' creative problem solving solutions.
 Their creativity fuels my own inspiration."